 Yes, breeding bulls, animals denied pasture in accordance with temporary confinement allowances (§ 205.239(b)(1-8), and slaughter stock in the finishing phase are exempt from the 30% dry matter intake (DMI) requirement.
 Bulls cannot be sold, labeled or represented as organically produced if they are denied pasture.
-Those animals temporarily denied pasture must obtain at least 30% of their DMI...
+Those animals...
 Read more

 No, organic animals may only be fed certified organic feed, including pasture; however, dairy operations that are in their third year of organic management may feed crops and forage from land that is in its final year of transition during the 12 months immediately prior to the sale of organic milk.
 This allowance is provided to reduce the financial burden to dairy farms that want to transition...
 Read more